kshannon-ucsd/cogs9/pages/example-datasets.markdown

 {: .label .label-purple .fs-1 }

-For assignment 1 and the final group project, you will need to find a dataset to couple with and or inform your data science question.
+For the final group project, you will need to find a dataset for your data science question.
 Here is a list that we have compiled over the years to help you get started.
-Please feel free to use any of these , or find another dataset online.
+Please feel free to use any of these, or find another dataset online.

-{: .info }
+{: .note }
-NOTE: A few sites may require a free account to download/access the data.
+A few sites may require a free account to download/access the data

 - <a href="https://www.kaggle.com/datasets/jpmiller/publicassistance" target="_blank" rel="noopener">US Public Food Assistance &#x2197;</a>
 This dataset focuses on public assistance programs in the United States that provide food, namely SNAP and WIC